Country or Region | |

 Authorization of health professional(s)Yes Related documents:Number and cadre of health-care professional authorizations required

 To terminate pregnancy on the grounds of threat to life or physical health, or malformation of the foetus, the hospital superintendent can only permit a medical practitioner of the institution to provide abortion if a second medical practitioner certifies.
 Otherwise, two medical practitioners who are not of the same medical partnership or involved in the same medical practice should certify.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Third-party authorization should not be required for women to obtain abortion services.
-The requirement for authorization by hospital authorities may violate the right to privacy and women’s access to health care on the basis of equality of men and women.
-Safe Abortion Guidelines, § 4.2.2.2.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Third-party authorization requirements are incompatible with international human rights law, which provides that States may not restrict women’s access to health services on the ground that they do not have the authorization of husbands, partners, parents or health authorities, because they are unmarried, or because they are women.
+The Abortion Care Guideline recommends that abortion be available on the request of the woman, girl or other pregnant person without the authorization of any other individual, body or institution.
+Abortion Care Guideline § 3.3.2.

 Additional notesIn order to terminate pregnancy on the grounds of threat to life or physical health, or malformation of the foetus, the hospital superintendent can only permit a medical practitioner of the institution to provide abortion if a second medical practitioner certifies.
 Otherwise, two medical practitioners who are not of the same medical partnership or involved in the same medical practice should certify. |